Stanford-NavLab/gnss_lib_py/docs/source/contributing/documentation.rst

 titled References and include the reference as shown below in the docstring.
 (Remove the block comment flag when inserting in already written docstrings)

+The same reference number cannot be used across multiple methods or classes in the same file.
+If you want to use the same reference in multiple methods, you will have to update the reference number each time that the reference is added.

 .. code-block:: python